 You’re at the airport

 When you fly by plane, you pretty much resign yourself to having your person, possessions, and past scrutinized by the TSA.
 But sometimes, the surveillance is much lower-tech—and it can be a total fail.
 That was the case when a father and son were detained by local police at the airport in Fargo, North Dakota.
 Why?
 Airport personnel noticed (erroneously) that one of them fit the description of a suspect in a domestic disturbance case.
+You may not know everything about the government–these are things you might misunderstand about impeachment.

 You’ve tried to purchase a gun

 When you purchase a firearm, it may well be for your personal security, but that purchase is far from a private matter.
 Sales records often enable law enforcement to identify the purchaser of a gun used in a violent crime.
 The same goes for background checks.
 While this common-sense safety measure may seem obvious, these secrets that the FBI doesn’t want you to know may surprise you.
+Want a say in your rights and privileges?
+These quotes about democracy will inspire you to vote.

 You have a cell phone